turborat/shampoo/README.md

 There are two data structures in (shared) memory: a hash table and circular heap.
 The heap has two pointers - head and tail - that avoid locking via CAS.
 The head is used to allocate from, the tail is the starting point for garbage collection.
-The hash is a super simple simple open addressing lookup table that I'm happy to accept improvements to.
+The hash is a super simple open addressing lookup table atm.

 For subscibe semantics one spins on a pointer then deferences it.
 No copying.
 Compact memory.
 Minimal operations.
 Minimal latency.
 Damn high thoughput.

-Other features:
+Features
+* Minimal latency / high throughput
 * Handles data up to 4GB (only/sorry - i can change this lmk)
 * Lock-free / highly concurrent
 * O(1) scalability for all operations